github/government.github.com/docs/faq.md

 1. Producing Open Source Software – Karl Fogel (Practical)
 2. The Cathedral and the Bazar – Eric S. Raymond (Theoretical)
 3. Understanding Open Source and Free Software Licensing – Andrew M St. Laurent (O'Reilly)

+## Edit this Page

+This is how you do the edits pizza so pancake.